OhHeyItsJosh/COMP1004-Coursework/Planning/Meetings/Scrum meeting 4.md

 - [x] abstract part of the modal template system into a template system that can be used for more than just modals.
 - [x] start working on the underlying system for the tasks.
 - [x]  create UI prototype for the create task modal.

+### Half-way additional plans for sprint

+- Begin working on the notes tab